March 3, 2025

 Pexels

-Understanding who your listeners are and where they will listen is important when choosing your file format.
-You want to balance your audience’s ability to easily access your audio with the sound quality they get when they listen.
+Understanding your audience and where they will listen is crucial when selecting an audio file format.
+You need to balance accessibility with the best possible sound quality for the intended platform and device.

 • Lossless audio formats.
 These files will ensure the sound quality is intact because it decompresses files back to their original size.
 They're usually much larger compared to lossy formats.
 File types include M4A, MQA, WMA, FLAC and ALAC.